Geology of the Northwest Territories

-Geologic History, Stratigraphy & Tectonics
+Geologic history, stratigraphy and tectonics

 The Hearne Craton and Rae Craton are underlain by Archean metasedimentary and metavolcanic rocks.
 Quartz arenite in the Rae Craton has been interpreted as possible passive margin or rift deposits.
 Around the world, greenstone belts are a hallmark of ancient Precambrian rocks.
 The Ennadai-Rankin greenstone belt is the second largest in Canada and displays felsic volcanic and volcaniclastic rocks, as well as mafic rocks reaching greenschist grade on the sequence of metamorphic facies.
 Laminations in ironstone and pelite formations suggest that the mafic volcanic rocks deposited on the low energy slope of a volcanic plateau, away from wave action.
 Because of the enormous time distance from the Archean, exact interpretations are less reliable.

 In the late Proterozoic, the region was affected by the Wopmay orogeny.
 Along the edge of the Archean Slave Craton, a 1.1 kilometre thick wedge of carbonates formed the Rocknest Formation, which thins to the east.
 The Slave Craton (also known as the Slave Province) is smaller than the vast neighboring Superior Province, which extends southward to the Great Lakes.
 By contrast with the Superior Province, the Slave Province has more sedimentary rocks, more felsic than mafic rocks, more potassium-rich granite and gold and base-metal mineralization.
 Geologists have inferred ancient sea floor spreading in the western part of the province from dikes and mafic lava flows, overlain by deep ocean turbidite deposits.
 These rocks are believed to be the remains of oceanic crust that ended up preserved, surrounded on all sides by felsic volcanic rocks and granitoid plutons.

 In the area of Snofleld Lake in the northern part of the Slave Province, the remains of Archean stromatolites are preserved in a dolomite unit between felsic volcanic and greywacke-mudstone turbidites, some of the earliest evidence of life, forming in the shallows around volcanic islands.

 Around 1.27 billion years ago in the Proterozoic, a series of major magmatic events affected the region, referred to as "Mackenzie magmatic event," by some geologists.
 In the Coppermine River Province, tholeiite flood basalts emplaced at the same time over a rapid span of five million years.
 Strontium-neodymium-lead analysis indicates that the rocks included older, partially melted basement rocks.

 In the Neoproterozoic, the four kilometre thick Mackenzie Mountains Supergroup deposited in a poorly understood basin.
 Hydrothermal fluids emplaced base metals into these deposits, likely during rifting that lasted into the Paleozoic.